T.T.Ma

 T.T.Ma (티티마) was a five-member South Korean girl group that debuted in 1999.
 The group, which was referred to as the female version of NRG, disbanded in 2002.

 History

 One of the group songs, "Loner" was featured in the South Korean dance simulation game Pump It Up.

+On January 25, 2001, T.T.Ma and their labelmates NRG signed a contract with a Latvian concert performer to embark on a European tour in June, making them the first K-pop groups to perform in Eastern Europe.

 After some speculation of a third album, the group was disbanded in 2002, with only Soy (the group leader) continuing in the entertainment industry as a VJ.
 On May 15, 2007, Ujin released a solo single and the band reunited for a Christmas single that year.